 There will be no selective students scheduled in the months of January, February, and July.
 All other months will have 6 students every 2 weeks for a total of 12 students per month.

-All add/drop requests will be handled by the registrar office..
+All add/drop requests will be handled by the registrar office.

+The student will meet with the selective course director at BTGH at 5:30am at on the first Monday of the rotation to provide a face-to-face orientation of the rotation.
 The student will not be allowed to begin the course if they fail to attend this meeting which may result in rescheduling of the course at a later date.

 Feedback and Evaluation